If you have ever seen Eduard “Landslide” Folayang compete in the Circle, it is easy to tell that he likes to stay in shape.

 Folayang has been a martial artist nearly his entire life.
-But even if he wasn’t putting his skills to the test inside the cage, Folayang says martial arts is still one of the best ways to stay fit.
+But even if he was not putting his skills to the test inside the Circle, Folayang says martial arts is still one of the best ways to stay fit.

-“Obviously, with me being a fighter, I will highly recommend martial arts,” said Folayang.
-“It develops all aspects of your fitness from your cardio, to your balance, to the coordination of your body movements.
+“Obviously, with me being a fighter, I will highly recommend martial arts,” Folayang says.
+“It develops all aspects of your fitness, from your cardio to your balance to the coordination of your body movements.
 Things that other workouts simply cannot do.”

 “Hiking or trekking is what I would recommend for people who like to explore and see new things.
-The views are breathtaking, and the clean mountain air is fresh and pleasant,” said Folayang.
+The views are breathtaking, and the clean mountain air is fresh and pleasant,” Folayang says.

-Pack your bag, bring the necessities, and join your local mountaineering club, Folayang says.
+Pack your bag, bring the necessities, and join your local mountaineering club.
 Pitch a tent and watch the sunrise from the side of a cliff.
-Bask in the cool mountain air and the company that you keep.
+Bask in the cool mountain air.

 Whatever you do, Folayang suggests that you do not think of outdoor activities like exercise.